Consistent Time-Homogeneous Modeling of SPX and VIX Derivatives: Application to Tractable Models

-for all $x\in\mathbb R^2 $, which via the bi-orthogonality relation has the solution,
+for all $x\in\mathbb R^2 $, which via the bi-orthogonality relation has the solution

-As with the scalar Bergomi, checking for solvability, existence and uniqueness need not be invoked because the solution has eigencoefficients that are explicit.
-Figures \ref{fig:twoDimOUsim} and \ref{fig:recovered2DimOU} show the simulation of this 2-factor Bergomi model along with the recovered $v(x)$, which is positive, and Figure \ref{fig:diffOUvolsFuncs} looks at the difference $Q(x) = v(x)-h(x)$ to gain a sense of the differing factor sensitivities in $v(x)$ and VIX function $h(x)$.
-Notice that $\int v^2(x)\omega(x)dx =\int h^2(x)\omega(x)dx$ (to see why multiply both sides of \eqref{eq:inverseProblem} by $\omega(x)$ and integrate), requiring there to be both positive and negative values of $Q(x)$.
+As with the scalar Bergomi, it is not needed to check for solvability, existence or uniqueness because the solution has eigencoefficients that are explicit.
+Figures \ref{fig:twoDimOUsim} and \ref{fig:recovered2DimOU} show the simulation of this 2-factor Bergomi model along with the recovered $v(x)$, which is appears to be positive, and Figure \ref{fig:diffOUvolsFuncs} looks at the difference $Q(x) = v(x)-h(x)$ to gain a sense of the differing factor sensitivities in $v(x)$ and VIX function $h(x)$.
+The approximated $v(x)$ uses all multivariate Hermite polynomials up to and including powers of 6, $v(x)\approx \sqrt{\sum_{\mathcal N_6}a_n\psi_n(x)}$ where $\mathcal N_6=\{n:n_1+n_2\leq 6\}$.
+Using only 6-degree polynomials is sufficiently accurate, as the average error in approximating is of order $10^{-6}$, i.e., $\sqrt{\frac{1}{|\mbox{x}|}\sum_{i,j}\left(\sqrt{\sum_{\mathcal N_6}a_n\psi_n(\mbox{x}_{ij})} - h(\mbox{x}_{ij})\right)^2}=\mathcal O(10^{-6})$ where $\mbox{x}_{ij}$ denotes a discrete evaluation point in $\mathbb R^2$ and $|\mbox{x}|$ denotes the total number of discrete points evaluated.
+Notice that $\int v^2(x)\omega(x)dx =\int h^2(x)\omega(x)dx$ (to see why multiply both sides of \eqref{eq:inverseProblem} by $\omega(x)$ and integrate).
+From this surface plot it can be seen that rises in the persistent factor $x_1$ have more effect on VIX than on $v(x)$ when the fast-mean-reverting factor is low (i.e., when $x_2<0$); this is seen in the corner of the surface plot where $Q(x_1,x_2)$ is most negative.
+This is an interesting caveat of the solution to the inverse problem, as it says that the VIX can be more persistent than instantaneous volatility, but this should not be too much of a surprise because VIX is the square-root of the expectation of a moving average of square instantaneous volatility.